Azure/AzureAuth/README.md

 ## Acknowledgements

-AzureAuth is an independent implementation of OAuth, but benefited greatly from the work done by [Hadley Wickham](https://hadley.nz) and the rest of the httr development team.
+The AzureAuth interface is based on the OAuth framework in the [httr](https://github.com/r-lib/httr) package, customised and streamlined for Azure.
+It is an independent implementation of OAuth, but benefited greatly from the work done by [Hadley Wickham](https://hadley.nz) and the rest of the httr development team.

 ---
 [![cloudyr project logo](https://i.imgur.com/JHS98Y7.png)](https://github.com/cloudyr)